3 steps to choose the perfect backpack for your family

 For how long are you going on your adventure?

 Are you planning a short trip of 1-3 days in the backcountry?
-Or your adventure entails 4-10 days of living in it wilderness?
+Or your adventure entails 4-10 days of living in the wilderness?

 Short trip calls for the smaller bag, I won’t recommend using your big backpack for shorter trips.